bennypowers/bennypowers.dev/posts/2026-05-28-let-equals-equal-equals.md

    AT -- the "attr-associated element" remains intact for the accessibility tree, even though JavaScript can't read it back.
 2. **Retarget** the reference to the shadow host, similar to how events retarget when crossing shadow boundaries.
+Alice Boxhall formalized this in [WICG/aom#195][aom-195], proposing that the getter retarget to the nearest visible host, with an opt-in API (`getAttrAssociatedElement`) to "undo" retargeting when the caller already has access to the relevant shadow root -- analogous to `getComposedRanges()` in the Selection API.
 3. **Reference Target** -- the component explicitly declares which internal element should be exposed.

+Alice's [comprehensive analysis][alice-analysis] of ARIA relationships and shadow DOM lays out these options in detail.
 Options 1 and 2 solve the encapsulation leak without breaking the setter.
 The spec authors chose something closer to option 0: discard everything silently.

 [Alice][alice-gh], who did much of the design work on ARIA element reflection, [shared her frustration][alice-frustration] in a recent